aalexlu/content/ACurrent/Sociolinguistics/8 Language Variation and Language Change.md

 		- Western Ontario has, as a speech community, changed from using "chesterfield" to using "couch"
 		- /aɪ/-monophthongization in Texas English
 			- Evidence of a change in progress?
 		- Support for Apparent time
 			- Guy Bailey
 			- Younger generations going back to using old forms
-		-
+		- Puerto Rican Spanish
+			- Canonical verbs 'Maria said' used more nny older people
+	- Testing the apparent time construct
+		- Labov’s research on Martha’s Vineyard found that young people who had positive associations with the island had higher rates of centralization (saying [nəɪt] rather than [naɪt] for night); maybe a change in progress?
+			- This was an apparent time result that couldn’t be compared directly to dialect surveys, since those didn’t consider the relative frequency of different pronunciations
+			- The best way to test the apparent time construct is with real time data

 ---